andreluisloureiro/Tecnoloja/README.md

 </h1>

 <p align="center">
-     Tecnoloja was one of my first projects, its a basic Shopping Cart Project made with JavaScript and "dynamic" CSS.
+     Tecnoloja was one of my first projects, it's a basic Shopping Cart Project made with JavaScript and "dynamic" CSS.
 </p>